-That’s why we’d love to share with you our FREE mental health awareness day calendar that our team uses to plan our own content and campaigns here at The Lily-Jo Project.
+To help you stay in the loop, we’d love to share with you our FREE mental health awareness day calendar.
+This is the exact calendar our team uses to plan our own content and campaigns here at The Lily-Jo Project.

 This calendar is perfect for:

-- Those passionate about supporting mental health causes.
+- Anyone who is passionate about supporting mental health campaigns.

 - Teachers and youth workers interested in celebrating mental health awareness days with students.

-- Business owners and managers interested in raising awareness about mental health topics with their teams.
+- Business owners and managers interested in raising awareness about mental health topics at work.

 Getting the Most Out of Your Mental Health Awareness Day Calendar